Dismiss Modal

 The urethra is the tube that allows urine to pass out of the body.
 In a woman, the urethra is the opening above the vagina.
 In men, the urethra is the opening on the tip of the penis.
 Dysuria is the feeling of pain or burning in the urethra when passing urine.

-Front view of body outline showing bladder, urethra and ureters.
+Front view of body outline showing bladder, urethra, and ureters.

-Dysuria can be caused by anything that irritates or inflames the urethra.
-An infection or chemical irritation can cause this reaction.
 A bladder infection is the most common cause of dysuria in adults.
 A urine test can diagnose this.
 A bladder infection needs antibiotic treatment.

 In women who have gone through menopause, dysuria can be from dryness in the lining of the urethra.
 This can be treated with hormones.
 Dysuria becomes long-term (chronic) when it lasts for weeks or months.
 You may need to see a specialist (urologist) to diagnose and treat chronic dysuria.